 - Saturday and Sunday: Closed.

-The Provincial House Dining Hall is also open from 11am-2pm for lunch on South Campus.
+The Provincial House Dining Hall is also open Monday-Friday from 7am-9am for breakfast, 11am-3pm for lunch, and 4pm-7:30pm for dinner, and then on the weekends 11am-7pm.
 The Provincial House Dining Hall is designed for the block meals, and each meal is considered one block deducted.

 Block meals do not roll over to the next semester if they are not used by the last day of each semester.
 The funds will automatically be cleared and no refund will be granted.

 No more than six (6) meal blocks can be used in a 24-hour period at any of our dining locations or at a combination of our dining locations.